commontoolsinc/RFC/rfc/sigil.md

 - `the` (required): Media type of the target fact
 - `of` (required): Resource URI of the target fact
-- `path` (optional): Array of strings/numbers for navigating into the target fact's `is` field
+- `at` (optional): Array of strings/numbers for navigating into the target fact's `is` field
-- `space` (optional): DID of the space containing the target fact.
+- `from` (optional): DID of the space containing the target fact.
 Defaults to current space

 #### TypeScript Definition